EXTR INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Extreme Networks, Inc. Investors With Substantial Losses Have Opportunity To Lea...

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Extreme Networks securities between July 27, 2022, and January 30, 2024, inclusive (the“Class Period”).
-Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/EXTR .
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Extreme Networks securities between July 27, 2022, and January 30, 2024, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: bgandg/EXTR .

 Case Details